d-krupke/cpsat-primer/README.md

 getting that right takes some experience and understanding of the internals.
 You can still get lucky for smaller problems (let us say few hundreds to thousands variables) and obtain optimal solutions without having an idea of what is going on.
+The solvers can handle more and more 'bad' problem models effectively with every year.

-Our first problem has no deeper meaning, except of showing the basic workflow of creating the variables, adding the constraints on them, setting the objective function, and obtaining a solution:
+Our first problem has no deeper meaning, except of showing the basic workflow of creating the variables (x and y), adding the constraint x+y<=30 on them, setting the objective function (maximize 30*x + 50*y), and obtaining a solution:

 ```python
 from ortools.sat.python import cp_model